dpinela/HollowKnight.RandomizerMod/README.md

 ## Future Plans/Known Issues
 - Item placements are currently not validated for feasibility.
 In theory, they should be correct as they are placed, but if there are bugs an impossible seed may be generated
-- If you have an issue with Grimmchild not spawning for Grimm, then quitting out will quit without saving, potentially losing recent items.
-So, make sure to use Benchwarp to make Grimmchild appear before trying to fight Grimm.
-- In the future, I will hopefully store all items on the server and use that to restore players when joining
 - Currently, grubs and essence aren't properly shown on the helper log
 - There is no indicator in-game if you disconnect from the server.
 I plan to hopefully add better UI for managing and surfacing server connections